matthew-lim-matthew-lim/Productivity-Monitor/README.md

 ```cpp
 WIP
 ```
+**Cloud stuff**
+- Deciding between Google Firebase or Azure CosmosDB
+  - CosmosDB is tempting as students have Azure credit for Education, and since I use it at my internship (at Prospa).
+  - Firebase has a free teir and is very simple.
+Could be a good option since this extension is small.

 **Final Data Solution**

 - Likely more complex since it needs to store more data on the cloud.
-Requires a my own backend.
+Will likely require the extension to have a server.

 **Thoughts**